How to Play Baccarat | Baccarat Rules & Betting Tips

-Baccarat might seem complicated but it's actually simple to learn how to play the game.
-Baccarat rules follow such strict guidelines so it’s tough to make a mistake when it comes to understanding the rules.
-In fact, you don't even have to know the rules to play Baccarat, even though it would be rather boring not knowing why you won and why you lost.
+Baccarat rules follow pretty precise guidelines so it’s tough to make a mistake when it comes to understanding the rules.
+In fact, you don't even have to know the rules to play Baccarat - although it might take a bit of the fun out of it if you didn’t know why you won or lost.

 The object of Baccarat is to come as close as possible to 9 in total card value.
 The individual cards are added to determine the strength of a hand, but a hand value can never exceed 9.

-If a player's (or banker's) total card value should be 10 or higher, 10 will be subtracted from the total sum.
+If a player's (or banker's) total card value is 10 or higher, 10 will be subtracted from the total sum.

 Card Values in Baccarat